xiancg/vfxnaming/docs/source/index.rst

     1. Implemented a special Token for numbers with the ability to handle pure digits and version like strings (e.g.: v0025) with padding settings.

-    2. Implemented Separators, so not only underscores can be used, but also hyphens, dots, etc, in any combination.
+    2. Implemented Separators.
+Used to be a completely separate object in older versions, but now separators are simply inferred from the regular expressions used.

-    3. Switched the entire test suite to pytest which is what I use.
+    3. Switched the entire test suite to pytest which is what I use for standalone stuff.

     4. Refactored the code to make it a bit more modular.
 Which in turn makes it less portable, but it was getting too long otherwise with my modifications.
+To compensate for portability, it's pip installable now.

+The regular expressions logic was taken in part from the work Martin Pengelly-Phillips did on Lucidity.
+Also tweaked and modified a lot, so don't expect the same Lucidity behaviour.

 .. toctree::
    :maxdepth: 3